'How We Dance Again' – Risa Taniguchi's Latest EP Pines for a Dance Floor | Tokyo Weekender

 A Shining Light in a Weary World

 Called by Mixmag as one of the brightest new stars emerging from Tokyo, Taniguchi’s dream as a DJ and producer was to have an EP released on Pan-Pot’s Second State label.
-Last winter her song, “Enough,” was listed as a track on a Second State compilation, and a couple more of Taniguchi’s singles followed suit.
+Last winter her song, “Enough,” was listed as a track on a Second State compilation, and two more singles followed suit.

 “I have sent them so many demos over time that I have a better idea of the sound they are looking for,” says Taniguchi.
 “Every time they rejected my songs, I tried to reflect on the next production.
 Rather than focus on my own preference, it was a good challenge to consider their preference and reflect that in my production.
 That challenge was really meaningful to polish my skills as a professional.”